Skip to main content

 Technological advances and new ways of doing business are shaping a new manufacturing system, with a focus on smaller, more flexible production.

-Advanced technologies favor the production landscape of New York City with high-value, low-volume, and customized goods.
+Advanced technologies favor the production landscape of NYC with high-value, low-volume, and customized goods.

 Makerspace, Photo by NYCEDC